HMS Bellerophon (1786): French Revolutionary Wars

-With the outbreak of the French Revolutionary Wars, Bellerophon was commissioned in March 1793, under her former captain, Thomas Pasley.
+Following Revolutionary France's declaration of war on Britain on 1 February 1793, Bellerophon was commissioned in March under her former captain, Thomas Pasley.
 Pasley fitted her for sea and sailed to join the Channel Fleet under Admiral Lord Howe.
 The Channel Fleet sailed on 14 July, with orders to patrol off Brest in the hope of intercepting and destroying the French fleet based there.
 While south-west of the Scilly Isles on 18 July, Bellerophon collided with in gale-force winds.
 Bellerophon lost her bowsprit, foremast and main topmast, and had her figurehead and cutwater smashed, which necessitated putting into Plymouth for repairs.

 After being repaired, Bellerophon rejoined the Channel Fleet, which by now was patrolling the Western Approaches.
 She developed a reputation for speed during these duties, and was given the nickname of "The Flying Bellerophon".
 In September 1793 Howe assigned her to a flying squadron made up of the fastest ships of the line, and gave Pasley command of the squadron, with the temporary rank of commodore.